 In addition to the core courses discussed in the “Core Components of Program” section, students in the Applied track complete three applied courses: PSYC 7400 Developmental Psychopathology (which may be taken either during the spring semester of the senior year or the spring semester of the +1 year) and either the Assessment course sequence (PSYC 7610 Psychological Assessment I and PSYC 7620 Psychological Assessment II) or the Intervention course sequence (PSYC 7630 Behavioral and Cognitive Behavioral Intervention and PSYC 7660 Evidence-Based Interventions for Children and Adolescents).
 Only students admitted to the Applied track may take the applied courses.
 Note: Because the applied courses are capped at a small class size, not all students who apply for admission to the Applied track will be accepted into that track.
 Some students who apply to the Applied track may be offered admission in the General track.
 Moreover, students who are admitted to the Applied track may not receive their first choice of the Assessment or Intervention course sequence (which will depend each year on the number of students who are admitted to the Applied track).

-The thesis option in the Applied Behavioral Health track requires 24 credit hours plus the thesis.
+The thesis option in the Applied Behavioral Health track requires 30 graduate credit hours consisting of eight graduate courses (24 credits) plus the thesis (3 credits of graded PSYC 9980 Master’s Thesis Research each semester).
 Students electing to pursue the thesis option should have initiated empirical research as an undergraduate student and identified a specific area of research interest.
 A regular full-time faculty member in Psychology must commit to thesis supervision prior to admission; in some instances, adjunct and research faculty may serve as co-directors.

-The non-thesis option in the Applied Behavioral Health track comprises 30 graduate credit hours (as no thesis is required).
+The non-thesis option in the Applied Behavioral Health track comprises 30 graduate credit hours (10 graduate courses).
 Students electing to pursue this option desire a broad background in Applied Behavioral Health rather than specialization in a particular research area.

 Note: Students interested in the Applied track must have successfully completed either PSYC 3330 (Abnormal Psychology) or PSYC 3340 (Developmental Psychopathology) prior to applying to the 4+1 Program.